Knowledge Base

 Message-ID (also known as Internet message ID or Client ID) is an identifier of emails.
 It is generated by the sending mail system.
 This identifier is not always unique – there might be multiple copies of the same message in more than one folder (or mailbox), and all of them might have the same Message-ID.
 For example, after sending a single email, it can have two copies: one located in the recipient's Inbox and the other one in the sender’s Sent Items folder.
 Both copies have the same Message-ID.
 This might be a source of confusion when looking at a long list of Exchange-wide search results.

-Message-ID consists of a long string of characters (unique identifier of this message on the mail server) ending with the FQDN of the mail server (e.g. [email protected]).
-Message-ID of an email can be found in the message header.
+Message-ID consists of a long string of characters (unique identifier of this message on the mail server) ending with the FQDN of the mail server (e.g., [email protected]).
+The Message-ID of an email can be found in the message header.
 When using CodeTwo software, you can also find this identifier in the software's log files.

 How to find the Message-ID of an email